Cleanroom: Basic construction

 First, outside air entering a cleanroom is filtered and cooled by several outdoor air handlers using progressively finer filters to exclude dust.

-Within, air is constantly recirculated through fan units containing high-efficiency particulate absorbing filters (HEPA), and/or ultra-low particulate air (ULPA) filters to remove internally generated contaminants.
+Within, air is constantly recirculated through fans serving high-efficiency particulate absorbing filters (HEPA), and/or ultra-low particulate air (ULPA) filters to remove internally generated contaminants.
 Special lighting fixtures, walls, equipment and other materials are used to minimize the generation of airborne particles.
-Plastic sheets can be used to restrict air turbulence if the cleanroom design is of the laminar airflow type.

-Air temperature and humidity levels inside a cleanroom are tightly controlled, because they affect the efficiency and means of air filtration.
-If a particular room requires low enough humidity to make static electricity a concern, it too will be controlled by, e.g., introducing controlled amounts of charged ions into the air using a corona discharge.
+Air temperature and humidity levels inside a cleanroom may be tightly controlled, because they affect the process and personnel as well as the generation and retention of particles.
+If a particular room experiences humidity low enough to make static electricity a concern, it too may be controlled by, e.g., introducing controlled amounts of charged ions into the air using a corona discharge.
 Static discharge is of particular concern in the electronics industry, where it can instantly destroy components and circuitry.

 Equipment inside any cleanroom is designed to generate minimal air contamination.
-The selection of material for the construction of a cleanroom should not generate any particulates; hence, monolithic epoxy or polyurethane floor coating is preferred.
-Buffed stainless steel or powder-coated mild steel sandwich partition panels and ceiling panel are used instead of iron alloys prone to rusting and then flaking.
+The selection of material for the construction of a cleanroom should not generate any particulates; hence, monolithic epoxy or polyurethane floor coating or welded sheet goods are preferred.
+Finished stainless steel or powder-coated mild steel sandwich partition panels and ceiling panel are used instead of iron alloys prone to rusting and then flaking.
 Corners like the wall to wall, wall to floor, wall to ceiling are avoided by providing coved surface, and all joints need to be sealed with epoxy sealant to avoid any deposition or generation of particles at the joints, by vibration and friction.
 Many cleanrooms have a "tunnel" design in which there are spaces called "service chases" that serve as air plenums carrying the air from the bottom of the room to the top so that it can be recirculated and filtered at the top of the cleanroom.